Demez/QuiverProjectCreator/README.md

 `/verbose` Enable verbose console output

+`/hidewarnings` Hide any warnings found in the project scripts

+`/showlegacyoptions` Show any Configuration options using the legacy key

 `/name` Enable a conditional to use in projects, which are defined in the $CommandLineConditionals Block

 `/mksln "solution name"` Create a solution file to build all projects with